LunCoSim/astropad/ARCHITECTURE.md

 The project is built on a set of core principles to ensure it is maintainable, scalable, and easy to develop.

+- **Clanker v4 Only:** The project is focused exclusively on Clanker v4 functionality, leveraging the official clanker-sdk for all blockchain interactions.
+- **SDK-First Approach:** Core blockchain logic is handled by the clanker-sdk, with minimal custom utilities only for UI-specific functionality.
-- **Separation of Concerns:** The project is divided into distinct layers: a shared core logic library, a backend API, a command-line interface (CLI), and a frontend UI.
-Each layer has a single, well-defined responsibility.
+- **Separation of Concerns:** The project is divided into distinct layers: a thin utility library (`/lib`), a minimal backend API, and a React frontend UI.
-- **Code Reusability:** The core business logic is written once in a shared library (`/lib`) and reused across the API, CLI, and frontend.
-- **Provider Agnostic Logic:** Functions in the core library are designed to be independent of where they run (Node.js or browser).
-They accept blockchain providers (`PublicClient`, `WalletClient`) as arguments rather than creating their own.
+- **Provider Agnostic Logic:** Functions in the library are designed to work with both Node.js and browser environments using viem providers.

 ## 2. Directory Structure

 The project is organized into the following top-level directories:

-- **/lib**: Contains the shared, reusable core logic of the application.
-This code is universal and can be run in both a Node.js environment and the browser.
-- **/api**: An Express.js server that exposes a RESTful API.
-It consumes the functions from `/lib`.
-In production, it also serves the static frontend application.
-- **/cli**: Contains scripts for the command-line interface.
-This is used for administrative tasks, scripting, and testing.
-It also consumes functions from `/lib`.
+- **/lib**: Contains minimal UI-specific utilities and re-exports from clanker-sdk.
+Focused on v4-only functionality.
+- **/api**: Minimal Express.js endpoints for image upload and fee checking.
+Most blockchain logic happens client-side via clanker-sdk.
+- **/backend**: Development server that combines API endpoints for local development.
-- **/src**: The frontend user interface, built with React and Vite.
-It interacts with the blockchain via both our backend API and the user's browser wallet (e.g., MetaMask).
+- **/src**: The React frontend UI built with Vite.
+Primary interface for Clanker v4 token deployment and management.
+- **/netlify**: Netlify-specific serverless functions for production deployment.
+- **/cli**: Optional command-line tools (currently disabled pending v4 migration).
-- **/dist**: The output directory for the production build of the frontend UI.
+- **/dist**: Production build output for the frontend.
-- **/dist-api**: The output directory for the compiled JavaScript version of the API server.
+- **/dist-api**: Compiled backend/API code for production.

 ## 3. Development Workflow